 Accessible parking – A ratio of parking provided for the exclusive use of people with disabilities, located near the accessible entrance to the facility.
 Note: temporary accessible spaces can be created using signs and cones or chalk powder lines, provided that the minimum parking space and side access aisle dimensional requirements are met (contact the San Francisco Department of Parking and Traffic for temporary signage).
 (See MOD web site for accessible parking details).
 The minimum parking ratios required are:

-Accessible Passenger Drop Off – a 25-foot long vehicular passenger drop off area with a 5 feet min with adjacent aisle space that is level and 25 feet.
+Accessible Passenger Drop Off – a 20-foot long vehicular passenger drop off area with a 5 feet min with adjacent aisle space that is level and 20 feet.

 Accessible portable toilets and sinks – Toilets and sinks that meet state and federal requirements for wheelchair accessibility.
 Acceptable toilet manufacturers include but are not limited to Satellite and L&L Manufacturing.
 If one unit is to be provided, it must be accessible.
-When multiple units are provided, a minimum of 10% but not less than one unit and not less than one-unit per cluster of units.
+When multiple units are provided, a minimum of 5% but not less than one portable toilet unit and a minimum of 10% but not less than one lavatory per cluster of units.
 Accessible toilets and sinks shall be located on a level area, along an accessible route with an accessible surface.
 Ramps to accessible units shall not exceed 1:12 slope, have handrails on both sides and a 60 inch square level landing at the unit door.
 Please note: this information is provided for situations in which the general public will be using portable toilets.
 A portable, accessible toilet is NEVER equivalent access if the general public is using in-door toilets.

 Accessible route – A continuous unobstructed path connecting all accessible elements and spaces of a building or facility.
 Interior accessible routes may include corridors, floors, ramps, elevators, lifts, and clear floor space at fixtures.
 Exterior accessible routes may include parking access aisles, curb ramps, crosswalks at vehicular ways, walks, ramps, and lifts.